c0ded00d1e12/ecen224/_labs/display.md

 layout: lab
 ---

-## GitHub Classroom
-Use the GitHub Classroom link posted in the Learning Suite for the lab to accept the assignment.

 ## Objectives

 - Become familiar with the LCD and button shield for the Pi Z2W.
 - Learn to use a "vendor" library to control different hardware accessories.
 - Associate graphical events with specific inputs.

+## Getting Started

+Use the GitHub Classroom link posted in the Learning Suite for the lab to accept the assignment.
+Next, ssh into your Raspberry Pi using VSCode and clone the repository in your home directory. **This lab should be done in VSCode on your Raspberry Pi.
+Make sure the lab is your root directory of your VSCode editor.**

 ## Overview